sourcegraph/handbook/content/strategy-goals/strategy/batch-changes/index.md

 Today, running batch changes server-side is available on Cloud (formerly managed instances), provided that customers self-host executors.
 This is not practical, given customers that use Cloud want to minimize installation and maintenance work.
 Our long term goal is to enable running batch changes server-side by default for all managed instances customers, with managed executors.
 This will likely require billing for variable compute costs beyond a free usage tier, which implies additional operations to bill customers.
 Our roadmap therefore is:

 - Stage 1: enable executors on managed instances by default, with a capped free usage tier.
-Usage beyong the free tier requires self-hosting executors.
+Usage beyond the free tier requires self-hosting executors.
 - Stage 2: collect feedback on usage patterns, run customer discovery on billing.
 - Stage 3: put billing in place, GA managed executors.